Wiredu2020/Text-Preprocessing-Classification-and-Generation/README.md

 # Text-Preprocessing-Classification-and-Generation
-Projects on NLP with RNN, and LSTM
+This repo contains series of my NLP projects including BBC news classification with BERT transformer model, text generation and comparison of RNN, LSTM and Transformer models performace.